Huulamnguyen/understanding-typescript/README.md

 ### 89. Optional Chaining <a name="89-optional-chaining"></a>

 Let say you fetch user data from backend or from any data source like API.
 And if you wouldn't know whether the object is defined or not.
-In typescript, we can use optional chaining.
+In typescript, we can use **optional chaining**.
 For example:

 ```typescript
 const fetchedUserData = {